Segmentation of Fine Facial Wrinkles with U-Net

 Encoder

 Following the steps in literature, the model I chose is a U-Net with a ResNet50 encoder (backbone) which was pretrained on ImageNet.
 This transfer learning approach could give the model a head start in recognizing low-level patterns (like edges and textures).
 There is the option to freeze or unfreeze a few layers or the entire ResNet50 encoder.
 When you freeze the entire encoder (i.e., no ResNet weights get updated), the network is effectively stuck with ImageNet features.
 But if your data is substantially different (like face wrinkles vs. typical ImageNet classes of cats and dogs), a frozen encoder never adapts to the new domain.
 This typically leads to poor segmentation performance—especially when your target masks are extremely imbalanced (like our very few wrinkle pixels.)
+So I opted to fine-tune the ResNet50 encoder, allowing it to gradually learn wrinkle-relevant features.

 Decoder